Brotherscodes/Pewlett_Hackard_Analysis/README.md

 <br />

-Using the `DISTINCT ON` statement I retrieved the first occurence of the employee number for each set of rows defined by the ON ( ) clause.
+Using the `DISTINCT ON` statement I retrieved the first occurrence of the employee number for each set of rows defined by the ON ( ) clause.
 Sorting by the emp_no and in ascending order by the last date of their most recent title, I exported the table into the "unique_titles.csv" file.
-I then wrote another query found in the Employee_Database_Challange.sql file to retrieve the number of employees who are about to retire by their most recent job title in the "unique-titles.csv" file.
+I then wrote another query found in the Employee_Database_Challenge.sql file to retrieve the number of employees who are about to retire by their most recent job title in the "unique-titles.csv" file.
 Lastly, I exported the results to a new CSV file named "retiring_titles.csv" found in the "Data" folder.
 Below is the code I used in pgAdmin.

 <br />